 As an open-source project, pyGIMLi always welcomes contributions from the community.
-Here, we offer guidance for 3 different ways of contributing with increasing levels of required coding proficiency.
+Here, we offer guidance for 4 different ways of contributing with increasing levels of required coding proficiency (A-D).

 We are constantly looking for interesting usage examples of pyGIMLi.
-If you have used the package and would like to contribute your work to the Examples, please send your script to firstname.lastname@example.org.
-Make sure that the individual steps in your Python script are documented according to the sphinx-gallery syntax.
+If you have used the package and would like to contribute your work to the Examples, you can send us your example.
+Make sure that your Python script is documented according to the sphinx-gallery syntax.

 The preferred way to contribute to the pygimli code base is via a pull request (PR) on GitHub.
 The general concept is explained here and involves the following steps:

 If you are a first-time contributor, you need a GitHub account and your own copy (“fork”) of the code.
-To do so, go to https://github.com/gimli-org/gimli and click the “Fork button” in the upper right corner.
+To do so, go to gimli-org/gimli and click the “Fork button” in the upper right corner.
 This will create an identical copy of the complete code base under your username on the GitHub server.
-Clone this repository to your local disk:
+You can navigate to this repository and clone it to your local disk:

 git clone https://github.com/YOUR_USERNAME/gimli

 2. Prepare your environment#

 To install the neccesary Python requirements on your computer, we recommend the Anaconda Python distribution and the conda package manager.
 The cloned and forked repository contains an environment.yml file with the specification for all package requirements to build and test pyGIMLi.
 This file should exist in the directory where you have cloned the repository.
 In order to create a separate environment where you will work, run the following command in the same directory of the repository in your terminal: